 A common ancestral tonic is a raw egg in glass of raw milk, reported to me personally by people from India, Italy and Oklahoma, USA.
 Eggs and milk are relatively complete foods since they are designed to grow a baby as the sole source of nourishment.

-There is empirical learning that is broadly scientific by examining other cultures and history from tribal paleo hunter-gathers to ancestral agriculture of herding and crop growing.
+Dietary wisdom seems to have been empirical trial and erorr with some degree of survival feedback and selection.
+Amoung diverse cultures and periods of history there is much to learn that has not yet been studied through formal scienctific proceses. learning that is broadly scientific by examining other cultures and history from tribal paleo hunter-gathers to ancestral agriculture of herding and crop growing.
 There are many options within this from low carb paleo to high carb grain eating.
 The rich history of how people have survived has not been fully explained by science yet.

 STAGE 5: SCIENCE and CAPITALISM:

 The scientific revolution brought deeper understanding of physics, chemistry and biology through the narrower focus of microscopes, isolating variables in experiments, and specialization of research.
 As knowledge become more specialized it also became fragmented and harder to keep track of the big picture of whole systems of the body and ecosystem, along with the unintended consequences of science applied as technology.
 Science was applied to technology to get specific results like greater agricultural yields or immediate treatment of symptoms in medicine.

 The entire world view was more fragmented, atomistic and mechanical, in line with the renewed emphasis on the individual over the collective as a part of the capitalist and democratic revolutions.

 Quantitative yields were boosted in agriculture yields at the expense of quality of the food and health.

 Fertilizers added only a few ingredients like nitrogen to increase yields but other minerals in the soils have fallen as bigger plants drain the soil.